 Students and teachers with chronic health conditions or compromised immune systems can work or study from home.

-If your child is unwell, do not send them to school.
+If your child is unwell, please do not send them to school.

 For more information, visit the ACT Education Directorate website.

-Please visit the Transport page for more information about school buses in Term 2.
+Please visit the Travelling and transport page for more information about school buses in Term 2.

 Safety and return to school - Teachers

 Safety and return to school - Parents